Debreceni VSC

-Debreceni Vasutas Sport Club is a professional football club, based in Debrecen, Hungary, that competes in the Nemzeti Bajnokság I, the first tier of Hungarian football.
+Debreceni Vasutas Sport Club is a Hungarian professional football club based in Debrecen that competes in the Nemzeti Bajnokság I, the first tier of Hungarian football.
 They are best known internationally for reaching the group stages of the UEFA Champions League in the 2009–10 season.
-Debrecen have become the most successful club in Hungary since 2000, winning the Hungarian League seven times.
+Debrecen have become the second most successful club in Hungary since 2000, winning the Hungarian League seven times.

 History

 Debrecen was founded on 12 March 1902 as Debreceni Vasutas Sport Club.
 The club first reached the Nemzeti Bajnokság I in the 1943–44 season.
 Debrecen rose to domestic prominence in the early 2000s when they won their first Hungarian league title in 2004–05 season.
 Since then the club managed to win seven titles in the 2010s total.
 However, in the late 2010s the club lost its governmental support and started to decline.
 In the 2016–17 Nemzeti Bajnokság I, they were escaping from relegation.

 At international level, Debrecen reached their biggest success when they managed to reach the 2009–10 UEFA Champions League group stage.
 The following year they reached the group stages of the 2010–11 UEFA Europa League.
+In the following years, DVSC competed in the Champions League and the European League qualifiers.
+In 2023-2024, DVSC played in the European Conference League.
+The team played against the Armenian Alashkert FC and qualified to the next round, in which Loki clashed with Rapid Wien and finished their European journey that year.